paprikaseeker/php-web-application/README.md

 3. Import the SQL from [database/database_schema.sql](database/database_schema.sql).
 4. Update the values in [inc/config.php](inc/config.php) with your local database and mail settings.
 5. Start a local PHP server and open the project in your browser.
+6. To access the admin area, create a user account and set that user’s role to `admin` in the database.

 ## GitHub and portfolio notes